Digital currency firm co-founder gets 10 years in prison in U.S. case

-NEW YORK A co-founder of Liberty Reserve, which operated a widely-used digital currency, was sentenced to 10 years in prison on Friday after agreeing to help authorities prosecute his ex-partner for helping cyber criminals launder hundreds of millions of dollars.
+NEW YORK May 13 A co-founder of Liberty Reserve, which operated a widely-used digital currency, was sentenced to ten years in prison on Friday after agreeing to help authorities prosecute his ex-partner for helping cyber criminals launder hundreds of millions of dollars.

 Vladamir Kats, 44, was sentenced by U.S. District Judge Denise Cote in Manhattan, a week after she imposed a 20-year prison term on Arthur Budovsky, Liberty Reserve's other co-founder, for conspiring to commit money laundering.

-Kats, who has been in custody since his arrest in May 2013, was also ordered to forfeit $6.5 million (£4.5 million).
+Kats, who has been in custody since his arrest in May 2013, was also ordered to forfeit $6.5 million.
 He pleaded guilty later in 2013 to money laundering and operating an unlicensed money transmitting business.

 Before being sentenced, Kats said he was remorseful.
 His lawyer, Christopher Flood, asked for a sentence of time served.